8 Ways To Live Better With CLL | MyLeukemiaTeam

 8 Ways To Live Better With CLL

-Medically reviewed by Todd Gersten, M.D. — Written by Joan Grossman
+Written by Joan Grossman

-Living with chronic lymphocytic leukemia can be challenging, but you can take steps to live better and enjoy a high quality of life.
+Living with chronic lymphocytic leukemia can be challenging, but you can take steps to feel better and enjoy a high quality of life.
 Whether you’re currently treating CLL or monitoring your condition through watchful waiting, healthy lifestyle changes and basic precautions can protect your health and well-being.

-How Can CLL Affect Your Well-Being?
+How Can Chronic Lymphocytic Leukemia Affect Your Well-Being?

 CLL is diagnosed using blood tests, a physical exam, and an evaluation of your medical history.
 CLL progresses slowly.
 A range of effective treatment options, such as targeted therapies that attack cancer cells, can help most people with CLL maintain a fulfilling life for many years.